 Some use retaining titles as the yardstick, whilst others prefer win records and points totals.
-Whilst some say that record points totals suggest an uncompetitive league, others suggest it is the sign a truly great team.
+Whilst some say that a record points total suggests an uncompetitive league, others will argue that it is the sign a truly great team.

 Here are the five teams with the highest points totals in Premier League history…

 6. Chelsea – 2016/17 – 93 points